Manual Instruction

 Stereotaxic topography visualization

-Operating Instructions The stereotactic topography service interface is shown in the figure.
+The stereotactic topography service interface is shown in the figure.
 The central area is the main window.
-The three arrows labeled by ① indicate the semi-transparent outline of the mouse brain, a three-dimensional coordinate system displayed in numerical grid, and the cranial and intracranial datum marks shown as red dots.
+The three arrows labeled by (①) indicate the semi-transparent outline of the mouse brain, a three-dimensional coordinate system displayed in numerical grid, and the cranial and intracranial datum marks shown as red dots.
 The primary purpose of this information is to provide users with intuitive and diverse forms of spatial localization information, all of which are displayed by default upon entering the service interface.
-On the left of the main window is the data panel ②, which contains three tabs.
-The "Regions" tab includes the anatomical nomenclature tree of STAM, where users can select any number of structures of interest via checkboxes.
-The "Vessels" tab contains a complete cerebral vascular atlas registered to the STAM, allowing users to select vascular branches of interest.
-The "Neurons" tab is used to query and filter neuron morphological data with somas or projection targets located in regions of interest.
+On the left of the main window is the data panel (②), which contains three tabs.
+The “Regions“ tab includes the anatomical nomenclature tree of STAM, where users can select any number of structures of interest via checkboxes.
+The “Neurons“ tab is used to query and filter neuron morphological data with somas or projection targets located in regions of interest.
 Data selected or filtered in these three tabs will be displayed in the main window.
-As shown by the three arrows labeled ③, the orange represents the three-dimensional topography of the brain regions of interest selected in the "Regions" tab ④, the blue represents the three-dimensional morphology of the vascular branches of interest selected in the "Vessels" tab, and the green represents the individual neuron morphological data filtered in the "Neurons" tab.
-In the anatomical nomenclature tree under the "Regions" tab, a blue square icon could be found at the right side of any brain region or nucleus that consists of substructures.
-As shown in ⑤, when users click on this icon next to the structure of interest, the original blue square changes to an icon composed of three expanded surfaces.
-At this point, all substructures of the clicked structure will be visualized in an assembled form in the main window, as indicated by the golden three-dimensional models in ⑥.
-When the Assembling tab be selected, all substructures will expand from their original positions, and the expansion magnitude can be set in the right panel ⑦.
-When three-dimensional models of brain regions or nuclei have been loaded in the main window, users can move the mouse over any model of interest, causing its color to change to red, as shown by ⑧.
-At this time, detailed information about the structure, including its full name, abbreviation, and three-dimensional size, will appear in the lower left corner of the main window, as shown by ⑨.
+As shown by the two arrows labeled (③), the orange represents the three-dimensional topography of the brain regions of interest selected in the “Regions“ tab (④), and the green represents the individual neuron morphological data filtered in the “Neurons“ tab.
+In the anatomical nomenclature tree under the “Regions“ tab, a blue square icon could be found at the right side of any brain region or nucleus that consists of substructures.
+As shown in (⑤), when users click on this icon next to the structure of interest, the original blue square changes to an icon composed of three expanded surfaces.
+At this point, all substructures of the clicked structure will be visualized in an assembled form in the main window, as indicated by the golden three-dimensional models in (⑥).
+When the Assembling tab be selected, all substructures will expand from their original positions, and the expansion magnitude can be set in the right panel (⑦).
+When three-dimensional models of brain regions or nuclei have been loaded in the main window, users can move the mouse over any model of interest, causing its color to change to red, as shown by (⑧).
+At this time, detailed information about the structure, including its full name, abbreviation, and three-dimensional size, will appear in the lower left corner of the main window, as shown by (⑨).
+At the bottom of the main window is the button panel for the canonical plane visualization service (⑩).
+The button functions, from left to right, include: Home,Coronal view, Sagittal view, Horizontal view, Reset the focus, Setting, Feedback.

 Arbitrary plane visualization